Menu

 Luckily, I managed to get by without it and didn’t take it once during both pregnancies, but I did still have awful migraines during the first trimester of both pregnancies.
 Prior to pregnancy, I would experience one migraine a month, usually on the first day of my period.
 During pregnancy, I experienced a few in the first 12 weeks but nothing after that.

-7. I Got Clued up on Which Foods to Avoid Eating During Pregnancy
+7. I Got Clued-Up About Which Foods to Avoid Eating During Pregnancy

 The typical foods we’re advised to avoid in pregnancy include: